AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 * **Monthly Releases** add capabilities and features to AEM as a Cloud Service
 * **Critical Updates** add security updates, performance enhancements, and bug fixes, and are applied on a daily basis.

-This pattern ensures continuos releases with no interruption of service.
+This pattern ensures continuous releases with no interruption of service.

 The prerelease channel allows you to preview features scheduled for the upcoming monthly release in order to evaluate upcoming functionality and plan for its possible implementation for your own projects.
 It allows you to plan ahead for the next monthly release.